Benjamin Bernheim: Career

 The 2015/16 season marked a turning point in his career, as he began making his debut in leading tenor roles at opera houses throughout Europe and the United States.
-He performed as Rodolfo (La bohème) at Opernhaus Zürich, Erik (Der Fliegende Holländer) and Matteo (Arabella) at Semperoper Dresden, Cassio (Otello) at Salzburg Osterfestspiele, Tebaldo (I Capuleti e i Montecchi) at Opernhaus Zurich, Italian Singer (Der Rosenkavalier) at Teatro alla Scala, and as Roméo in Berlioz’ Roméo et Juliette at Dutch National Opera.
+He performed as Rodolfo (La bohème) at Opernhaus Zürich, Erik (Der Fliegende Holländer) and Matteo (Arabella) at Semperoper Dresden, Cassio (Otello) at Salzburg Osterfestspiele, Tebaldo (I Capuleti e i Montecchi) at Opernhaus Zurich, Italian Singer (Der Rosenkavalier) at Teatro alla Scala, and as Roméo in Gounod's Roméo et Juliette at Dutch National Opera.
 He also performed at the Salzburger Festspiele (Pfingsten) Gala Concert.

 Bernheim's international success continued to grow in the 2016/17 season.
 He returned to Opernhaus Zürich as Rodolfo in La bohème, and also performed there as Cassio in their production of Otello.
 Other roles included Edmondo (Manon Lescaut) and Nicias (Thaïs) at Salzburger Festspiele, Rodolfo (La bohème) at Semperoper Dresden, Lenski in Eugene Onegin at Deutsche Oper Berlin, Laërtes (Hamlet) at Opéra de Lausanne, and the title role of Faust at Latvian National Opera and Ballet.
 In addition to these performances, Bernheim performed with Orchestra dell'Accademia Teatro alla Scala and Philharmonie de Paris in 2017, and also performed a recital presented by L’instant Lyrique.

 In the 2017/18 season, Bernheim championed the role of Rodolfo in La bohème, performing it in two productions at Royal Opera House London and once at Opéra national de Paris.
 He performed as Alfredo (La traviata) at Staatsoper Berlin and Opernhaus Zürich, and as the title role of Faust at Lyric Opera of Chicago and Théâtre des Champs-Elysées.
 In 2018, he made his role debuts of Nemorino in L'Elisir d'amore at Wiener Staatsoper, and Piquillo in La Périchole at Salzburger Festspiele, performed a recital at Opéra national de Bordeaux, and returned for a concert with Philharmonie de Paris.